 In limited circumstances, a student who fails to demonstrate proficiency on two or fewer of the required assessments may still be eligible to graduate if an individual graduation committee, formed in accordance with state law, unanimously determines that the student is eligible to graduate.

-[Also see Standardized Testing on page 71 for more information.]
+[See Standardized Testing on page 74 for more information.]